isomerpages/moe-chijstc/_sec1-registration/Sec 1 Registration 2026.md

 in school:</p>
 </li>
 <li>
-<p>You need only make one e-appointment via <a href="https://www.picktime.com/stc2024" rel="noopener nofollow" target="_blank">https://www.picktime.com/stc2024</a> for
+<p>You need only make one e-appointment via [TBC] for the purchase of school
-the purchase of school uniform, PE attire, textbooks and stationery.</p>
+uniform, PE attire, textbooks and stationery.</p>
 </li>
 <li>
 <p>You will receive a confirmation email on the appointment date and time.</p>